Statistical Inference in Large Antenna Arrays under Unknown Noise Pattern: Simulation results

 \section{Simulation results}

-We consider the setting of Section~\ref{example-doa}, with signals $s_{t,k}$ drawn from a QPSK constellation for which $\kappa=-1$ and $K=1$.
-The signal power $a_1^2$ defines the signal-to-noise ratio (SNR).
+We consider the setting of Section~\ref{example-doa}, with signals $s_{t,k}$ drawn from a QPSK constellation for which $\kappa=-1$.
+The signal power $a_k^2$ defines the signal-to-noise ratio (SNR).
 The noise is issued from an autoregressive (AR) process of order $1$ and parameter $a$, so that $[R_T]_{k,l}=a^{|k-l|}$.
 All other parameters are given in the figure captions.

-In Figure~\ref{det3}, the false alarm rate (FAR) and correct detection rate (CDR) performance of the detector proposed in Proposition~\ref{1stord-M} (consisting in estimating $\hat{k}_T=1$ among $0,\ldots,L$) is compared against the MDL and AIC detectors (consisting also in finding exactly one source).
-We observe that the proposed detector uniformly outperforms the MDL and the AIC detectors, consistently with the known inappropriateness of the latter.
-Note that the AIC particularly fails to detect any source, in spite of $N$ growing, demonstrating the inherent inconsistency of this estimator.
+\revju{In Figure~\ref{det3}, the probability of correct order estimation of the estimator proposed in Proposition~\ref{1stord-M} is compared against the MDL and AIC criteria, for $K=2$ equal power sources, for growing $N$, and for $c_T=0.5$ fixed.
+We observe that the proposed estimator outperforms the MDL and the AIC methods, consistently with the known inappropriateness of the latter.
+Note that the AIC particularly fails to detect any source, irrespective of $N$.

-In Figure~\ref{det1}, the receiver cooperation characteristics (ROC), parameterized by $\varepsilon$, for different values of $a$ are depicted.
-We compare here our proposed detection scheme against an oracle method which assumes perfect knowledge of $R_T$ that is used to whiten $Y_T$ before applying the proposed schemes in the white noise case.
-We observe that the proposed detector deteriorates with growing $a$, which can be explained by the natural spread of $\support(\mu)$ with $a$ large, implying larger inter-eigenvalue spacings within the noise subspace and therefore reduced efficiency of the detection test.
-On the opposite, the oracle estimator benefits from increased values of $a$, due to the SNR gain obtained by the whitening procedure.
-Observe that both approaches perform identically for $a=0$, which is expected since the system models in both cases are identical.
+In Figure~\ref{det1}, the false alarm rate (FAR) and correct detection rate (CDR) for single source detection is evaluated for different values of $\varepsilon$ and for growing ratios $c_T$.
+We observe here the impact of an appropriate choice of $\varepsilon$ which, if too small, generates a high FAR when the noise eigenvalues tend to spread (\emph{i.e.} for $c_T$ large) while, if too large, does not allow for correct source detection close to the detectability threshold (\emph{i.e.} for $c_T$ large).}

 Figure~\ref{power} depicts the normalized mean square error (NMSE) $\E [(\hat{a}^2_1-a_1^2)^2a_1^{-4}]$ of the power estimation of Proposition~\ref{1stord-M} against its theoretical value obtained from Theorem~\ref{th-fluct-spikes}.
 For the purpose of analysis, we assume that the source is always detected, {\it i.e.} $\hat{k}_T=1$, irrespective of the SNR.
 As confirmed by Proposition~\ref{limit_snr}, the theoretical variance diverges as $p_k \downarrow p_{\rm lim}$.
 We however observe that in the finite $N,T$ regime, the power estimator errors remain bounded at low SNR.
 This is explained by the fact that, while the theoretical error diverges due to $\bDelta\downarrow 0$ (see Lemma~\ref{lmDelta}) as $p_k \downarrow p_{\rm lim}$, its estimator for each $N,T$ (obtained by replacing $\bm$ by $\hat{m}_T$) is always non-zero even for $p_k=p_{\rm lim}$.
 In the high SNR regime, here with $\kappa=-1$, the NMSE becomes linear (in dB scale) with slope $-10$ dB/decade.
 It is easily shown that the limiting SNR gap between the proposed and oracle estimators is exactly